+85%

+of Asda Brand packaging is

+recyclable in customer homes

+via kerbside collections

+The George Preloved vintage fashion range has diverted 20,500 garments from prematurely ending up in landfill1

+1 Since 2020

-\$5% of Asda Brand packaging is recyclable in customer homes via kerbside collections The George Preloved vintage fashion range has diverted 20,500 garments from prematurely ending up in landfill George 100% of our own brand dairy, eggs, potatoes and chicken came from British farms.
-1 Since 202 - 2 Dairy includes milk, cream, butter and cheddar.
-Chicken includes primary and breaded chicken. - 3 A school uniform comprises shirt/polo, bottoms (trousers, skirts, dresses) and a jumper/sweater.
-All cotton in our uniforms is 100% responsibly sourced via Better Cotton, all - polyester will have a minimum of 30% recycled content certified by Global Recycling Standard and all viscose will be from managed forests and FSC Certified.
-George
+Dairy includes milk, cream, butter and cheddar.
+Chicken includes primary and breaded chicken.

+3 A school uniform comprises shirt/polo, bottoms (trousers, skirts, dresses) and a jumper/sweater.
+All cotton in our uniforms is 100% responsibly sourced via Better Cotton, all polyester will have a minimum of 30% recycled content certified by Global Recycling Standard and all viscose will be from managed forests and FSC Certified.

 We aim to remove the barriers to opportunity, health and wellbeing for our customers, colleagues and communities

+Social

-Social Better LIVES
+Better LIVES

 IN THIS SECTION